 But for Snapchat addicts the Spectacles could well be one of the most exciting gadgets of the year.
 The first-person perspective adds a lot more creative potential for social videos, which gives Snapchat a huge ace in its war against Facebook.

-But more importantly, I had a lot of fun with them and can imagine them being the perfect accessory for documenting summer holidays and festivals.
-For that alone, it's worth paying the import fee to land yourself a pair from America, particularly if you're in the market for a new pair of sunnies anyway.
+But more importantly, I had a lot of fun with them and can imagine them being the perfect accessory for documenting summer holidays and festivals, particularly if you're in the market for a new pair of sunnies anyway.